Gurova1987/insuranceTest/README.md

   - insuranceApp.Domain (Include all business models)
   - insuranceApp.Infraestructure (Data access layer, using repository-pattern, a single Repository Service for all entities)

+  Additional Notes:
+    - Application is using 'Autofac' as the DI container
+    - Application is using 'AutoMapper' to map dtos and entities
+    - As the ORM we are using Entity Framework and Code First
-  Additional Notes: For Authentication we are using the built in library in .Net Identity(OAuth) to authenticate users
+    - In regards of Authentication we are using the built in library in .Net Identity(OAuth) to authenticate users

 ## Back End Installation
   - Compile Solution (Exclude 'insuranceApp.AngularWebApplication' project)